danlliu/linktracker/README.md

 - Changed the star from a button to an anchor tag, thus avoiding the "focused" state when it is clicked.
 ---
 **v1.1.1 (March 24, 2021):**
+Quality of life fixes:
-quality of life fixes.
-Made links open in a new tab.
+- Made links open in a new tab.
-Added transitions when switching between light and dark mode.
+- Added transitions when switching between light and dark mode.
 ---
 **v1.1.0 (March 23, 2021):**
+- Added dark mode!
-added dark mode! you can enable dark mode using the button in the lower right of the screen. this affects all components.
+  - You can enable dark mode using the button in the lower right of the screen. this affects all components.
 ---
 **v1.0.2 (March 23, 2021):**
-fixed a bug where "Today" would show all repeating events that started before the current day, regardless of it they repeated on today's weekday.
+- Fixed a bug where "Today" would show all repeating events that started before the current day, regardless of it they repeated on today's weekday.
 ---
 **v1.0.1 (March 22, 2021):**
-added notifications on the upper right to improve UI discoverability
+- added notifications on the upper right to improve UI discoverability
 ---
 **v1.0.0 (March 22, 2021):** released the first version!